Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 There are no rules to judge movements as either high or low in repetition.
 Some researchers classify a job as "high repetitive" if the time to complete such a job was less than 30 seconds or "low repetitive" if the time to complete the job was more than 30 seconds.
 Although no one really knows at what point WMSDs may develop, workers performing repetitive tasks are at risk for WMSDs

-Work involving movement repeated over and over is very tiring because the worker can not fully recover in the short periods of time between movements.
+Work involving movement repeated over and over is very tiring because the worker cannot fully recover in the short periods of time between movements.
 Eventually, it takes more effort to perform the same repetitive movements.
 When the work activity continues in spite of the fatigue, injuries can occur.

 Force is the amount of effort our bodies must do to lift objects, to use tools, or to move.

-A force of more than four kilograms, or nine pounds, is considered significant.
-This is the force used to hammer a nail, for example.
 Although no one really knows when WMSDs will develop, workers performing forceful movements are at risk.
 Work involving forceful movements is very tiring again because there is not time for a full recovery between movements.
 Eventually it takes effort to perform the same task.
 When the work activity continues in spite of the developing fatigue, injuries occur.